fieldtrip/website/workshop/madrid2019/tutorial_stats.md

 experimental questions.
 In this tutorial we will continue with the Chennu et al. dataset.
-We will use data that has already been preprocessed and spectrally analyzed, but if you are interested in the raw data from all subjects, you can download it from our [FTP Server](ftp://ftp.fieldtriptoolbox.org/pub/fieldtrip/workshop/madrid2019/extra/).
+We will use data that has already been preprocessed and spectrally analyzed, but if you are interested in the raw data from all subjects, you can download it from our [download server](https://download.fieldtriptoolbox.org/workshop/madrid2019/extra/).
 Please note that you **do not** have to download all subjects for this tutorial.

 In a step-by-step fashion, this tutorial will show how to